Irish & Everest

 – R.W.G.
 Hingston from Passage West in Cork was medical officer & naturalist to the 1924 Everest expedition.

 – The biggest disasters on Everest took place in 1996 (Weather related), 2014 (Avalanche) and 2015 (Earthquake/Avalanche).

-- The island of Ireland has 17th most summits of any country globally, tied with Austria and ahead of Norway, Poland & Mexico.
+– RoI & NI has 17th most summits of Everest, tied with Austria and ahead of Norway, Poland & Mexico.

 An Everest expedition typically lasts 60 days, with the first 20 days spent climbing 6000m peaks to adapt to the altitude, and slowly moving towards Base Camp.
 The next 20 days are spent making progressive advances up the mountain and back to base camp to adapt to the higher altitudes.
 Summit windows typically appear from 2nd week of May onward.
 The window requires the jet stream to move away from the summit of the mountain and might be 48 hours or a few days long.
 Normally the summit window closes by the start of the final week of May.